 Another big part of inbound marketing is keeping an eye on what your competitors are doing.
-When it comes to link building, you can use Moz’s Opensite Explore but to track the PPC campaigns of others you need Spyfu.
-This tool lets you peak at your rivals’ AdWords keywords, and the ad variations they’ve used over the last six years.
+When it comes to link building, you can use Moz’s Open site Explore but to track the PPC campaigns of others you need Spyfu.
+This tool lets you peek at your rivals’ AdWords keywords, and the ad variations they’ve used over the last six years.

 It’s a great way to drum up ideas for ad copy and find out which keywords are working for your competitors.